Mehrauli murder case: Accused Aaftab Poonawala sent to 13-day judicial custody, says Delhi Police | Law-Order

 Mehrauli murder case: Accused Aaftab Poonawala sent to 13-day judicial custody, says Delhi Police

 A Delhi Court on Saturday sent Aaftab Amin Poonawala, accused of killing his live-in partner and chopping her body into 35 pieces in south Delhis Mehrauli, to judicial custody for 13 days, police said.
-Poonawala reached the FSL at Rohini here for his third session of the polygraph test at 4 pm and left after 630 pm, police said.
+Police had earlier said the saw allegedly used by Poonawala to cut his live-in partner Shraddha Walkars body is yet to be recovered.

 - Country: